 - Discriminatory host government actions resulting in an inability to convert and transfer local earnings

 DFC’s inconvertibility coverage does not protect against the devaluation of a country’s currency.

-Protects against acts of expropriation and other forms of unlawful interference by the host government that deprive investors of heir fundamental rights in a project.
-Government interference in a project can take many forms including
+Protects against acts of expropriation and other forms of unlawful interference by the host government that deprive investors of their fundamental rights in a project.
+Government interference in a project can take many forms including:

 - Confiscation and creeping expropriations

 - Abrogation, repudiation, or impairment of contract, including forced renegotiation of contract terms